 T. Mark Montoya, Ph.D.

-Associate Professor, Ethnic Studies, Northern Arizona University
+Director and Associate Professor of Ethnic Studies, Northern Arizona University

 Speaker Travels From

 T. Mark is available for virtual engagements!
 Contact us today.

 The presenter will draw attention to Latinx identities and their intersections with first-generation student identities.

 The presenter will draw attention to the border-crossing experiences of first-generation students and the many borderlands that inform their journeys.

 |Race/ism and First-gen

 The presenter will draw attention to race/ethnicity and the racism many first-generation students face.